-Valerie is educated in several modalities of massage, and may use any combination of the below modalities, as well as structural integration, myofacial release, muscle energy work, Reiki, Healing touch, Shiatsu, and Thai massage, depending on what the client needs.
+Valerie is educated in several modalities of massage, and may use any combination of the below modalities, as well as structural integration, myofascial release, muscle energy work, Reiki, Healing touch, Shiatsu, and Thai massage, depending on what the client needs.

 Your first massage session starts with a conversation about your health history and your goals for massage.
 Are you rehabbing an injury?
 Looking for stress relief?
 Seeking massage as part of your general wellness?
 Valerie will customized your sessions based on what you and your body need.